Skip to main content

 Step 3: Test Layout, Then Refine

-Run your first test as a layout comparison — carousel vs grid vs list on your highest-traffic product pages.
+Run your first test as a layout comparison: carousel vs grid vs list on your highest-traffic product pages.
 Give it at least 2 weeks and look at revenue per visitor (RPV), not just conversion rate.
 Once you have a winning layout format, start refining the details: card size, number of visible reviews, visual styling, and content ordering.

-Step 4: Consider Automated Testing
+Step 4: Consider Continuous Optimization

 The Bottom Line

 Carousel, grid, and list layouts each have legitimate strengths.
-The question is not which one is "best" — it is which one is best for your store, your products, and your customers.
+The question is not which one is "best."
+It is which one is best for your store, your products, and your customers.

 The merchants who win are the ones who stop treating their review layout as a set-once design decision and start treating it as an optimization opportunity.
 Whether you test manually or use an automated system, the important thing is to test.